luxlike/udacity_SDC_AdvancedLaneLines/writeup.md

 #### 1. Distortion-corrected image.

-I apply the distortion correction to one of the test images like this:
+I applied the distortion correction to one of the test images like this:

 ```python
 img_size = (img.shape[1], img.shape[0])